-- Clothing that is sold as gym wear is required. - Non-marking, rubber-soled athletic footwear is required on all activity surfaces.
+- I. Any student, staff, faculty and administrator with a valid Essex identification card is welcome. - II.
+Alumni who wish to use the facility must receive alumni identification from the Alumni Office. - Clothing that is sold as gym wear is required. - Non-marking, rubber-soled athletic footwear is required on all activity surfaces.
 No bare or stocking feet. - All participants must wear shirts. - The facility is not responsible for lost or stolen valuables. - "Dunking" basketballs or hanging on the rims or nets is not permitted. - Bags and clothing are not allowed on the Gym floor weight rooms or corridor.

-Athletic Lockers -
+Athletic Lockers

-- There are lockers available in the Physical Education Building and participants are encouraged to bring their own locks and toiletries.
+There are lockers available in the Physical Education Building and participants are encouraged to bring their own locks and toiletries.
 All lockers must be cleared and locks removed by the end of the workout session of that same day.
-Any locks left on overnight are subject for disconnection by the staff of the Physical Education Building. - Staff members of the Physical Education building are not responsible for items left in the locker room.
+Any locks left on overnight are subject to removal by the staff of the Physical Education Building.

+Staff members of the Physical Education building are not responsible for items left in the locker room.

-Lost and Found -
+Lost and Found-